isomerpages/moe-yewteepri/index.md

       title: A World Beyond School
       subtitle: Dr Freda Lim
       id: infopic
-      description: Dr Freda Lim, our SAC member, shares her journey in Science and the importance of nurturing a love for learning by connecting Science to daily life.
+      description: Dr Freda Lim, our SAC member, shares her journey in nurturing a love for learning by connecting Science to daily life, with our teacher, Mrs. Emmaline Tay.
       button: CLICK HERE
       url: https://youtu.be/72YmgOU4Weo
       image: /images/WhatsApp_Image_2025_03_06_at_12_22_38_PM__1_.jpg